adielsh/vue-simple-modal/README.md

 ```
 $ yarn add vue-modal-simple
 ```
-Then write in your js/vue file:
+Then write in your vue file:
 ```
 import Vue-Simple-Modal from 'vue-simple-modal'
 <script>